Gystre/solaris-ui-lib/README.md

 # solaris-ui-lib
-The solaris ui library source code for Roblox
+The solaris ui library source code for Roblox.
+Removed the music feature bc it was bloat.

 # Loadstring
 ```lua